rummyr/MMM-metoffice-datapoint/README.md

 ## Using the module

 ### Providing your location
-You can provide your location in a number of different ways
+You can provide your location in a number of different ways, first ones *override* later ones
 * siteName -- as found on https://www.metoffice.gov.uk/
 * siteId -- if you know your datapoint SiteId (if looked up this is printed to the console)
 * regionId -- this is optional, it will be looked up for the siteId, but you can avoid a lookup if you really want
+* latitude and longitude -- the nearest siteId and regionId will be found from this
 ## Configuration options
 <table width="100%">
   <!-- table suffering... -->